ImGokulKrishNan/DSA-Problems/README.md

 ### a) O(1) - Constant Time Complexity:

 If an algorithm takes the same amount of time to execute no matter how big the input is, it is said to have constant time complexity.
 This is the best case scenario as it shows how effective the algorithm is.
 Examples of operations having constant time complexity include accessing a component of an array or executing simple arithmetic calculations.

+How to Calculate Time Complexity?

+Analysing the growth rate of an algorithm's running time as input size grows is necessary to determine how time-complex it is.
+It gives an estimate of how the algorithm performs as the input size increases.
+Here are the general steps to calculate time complexity:

+Identify the algorithm: Determine the specific algorithm or code snippet for which you want to calculate the time complexity.
+It could consist of a series of operations combined with a loop or a recursive function.
+Identify the input size: Identify the elements that make up the algorithm's input size.
+For example, if the algorithm operates on an array, the input size could be the length of the array.
+Determine the basic operations: Identify the fundamental operations that contribute to the running time of the algorithm.
+These operations could be comparisons, assignments, arithmetic operations, function calls, or any other significant actions.
+Count the operations: Analyze how many times each basic operation is executed as a function of the input size.
+You may need to consider different scenarios or branches within the algorithm.
+Express the count as a function of the input size: Create a mathematical expression that represents the count of basic operations as a function of the input size.
+It ought to outline the worst-case scenario or the performance limit of the algorithm.
+Simplify the expression: Simplify the mathematical expression by removing constants, lower-order terms, and insignificant factors.
+Focus on the most dominant term that represents the growth rate of the algorithm.
+Determine the time complexity notation: Use Big O notation to express the condensed expression, where Big O indicates the time complexity's upper bound.
+O(1) stands for constant time, O(n) for linear time, O(n^2) for quadratic time, and so forth are common notations.